Silver Streak (character)

-Silver Streak is a fictional superhero character created by Joe Simon that first appeared in Silver Streak Comics #3 (cover-dated March 1940), from Lev Gleason Publications.
+Silver Streak is a superhero created by Joe Simon that first appeared in Silver Streak Comics #3 (cover-dated March 1940), from Lev Gleason Publications.
 He is believed to be the second-ever comic book superhero whose primary power is speed; All-American Publications' The Flash preceded him by two months.
 However, Silver Streak beat out National Allied Publications' Johnny Quick (who debuted in 1941) as the first superhero whose two powers were speed and flight.
 Silver Streak has a kid sidekick called "Mercury" (soon changed to "Meteor"); he is also assisted by a falcon named "Whiz".

 Publication history

 Silver Streak Comics was originally published by Arthur Bernhardt's Rhoda Publications, and the title was inspired by Bernhardt's car, a Pontiac Silver Streak.
 With issue #3, the title was taken over by Lev Gleason Publications and Silver Streak himself first appeared.
 Silver Streak appeared in Silver Streak Comics until issue #19 (March 1942); the title itself ended with #21, and was renamed Crime Does Not Pay.
 Also during this run, Silver Streak appeared in Lev Gleason's Daredevil #1.

 In 1945, Silver Streak appeared in the only issue of Dime Comics, and in 1946 he appeared in the 22nd and 23rd final issues of the briefly revived Silver Streak Comics.
 Since then, the character has fallen into the public domain.
 In the mid-1980s, Roy Thomas featured the "Scarlet Streak" in his limited series Alter Ego.

 In 2008, he appeared in issue #141 of The Savage Dragon, along with a score of other Golden Age heroes.
 Also in 2008, Silver Streak appeared in flashbacks in issue #0 of Dynamite Entertainment's Project Superpowers, a title that uses mostly public domain Golden Age characters.
 In the one-shot Project Superpowers: Chapter Two Prelude.
 He later appeared in the related Dynamite miniseries The Death-Defying ’Devil.
 Editor Erik Larsen's "Next Issue Project" (Image Comics) published Silver Streak Comics "#24" (Dec.
 2009), featuring Silver Streak in one story, written and illustrated by Paul Grist.